gjdove7/pong/README.md

 ### Getting Started

 1. Open in VS Code
-2. Navigate to the single-player-pong directory
+2. Navigate to the `single-player-pong` directory
 3. Install the [Live Server extention](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
-4. Navigate to single-player-pong/index.html
+4. Open the `single-player-pong/index.html` file
-5. Press "Go Live" on the bottom right of the IDE
+5. While on that file, press "Go Live" on the bottom right of the IDE

 ## Multiplayer